lupyuen/lupyuen.github.io/src/plic2.md

 We're telling the PLIC: "Yes we acknowledge the Interrupt, but we're not done yet!"

 In a while we shall Complete the Interrupt.
+(To tell PLIC we're done)

+_Who calls the code above?_

 TODO: How NuttX calls __riscv_dispatch_irq__

-TODO: Why claim?
-Multiple CPUs

 ## Dispatch the Interrupt